 Photo scanning offers the chance to work with family, friends, neighbors and local business within your community.
 Tell your network that you have started a new business and you can help them get their photo life in order.

-We started by posting flyers throughout our neighborhood and offered fundraising options to our school community.
+We have begun by posting flyers throughout our neighborhood and offered fundraising options to our school community.
 We gave back a percentage of all orders, which was a great incentive for people to bring us their boxes of photos.
 This was also an effective way to introduce our business to our family and friends.
-Just come up with a catchy title such as, Neighborhood Shoe Box Scanning Service.
+Just come up with a catchy title such as Neighborhood Shoe Box Scanning Service.

 Here is a link to a detailed chart with income earning potential, Building Blocks to Success.

 In addition to purchasing the scanner, we purchased a laptop that we dedicated as the scanner laptop thus we were able to keep our client's photos separate from our family photos.

 My Work Flow Studio, a division of Big Picture Coaching, has a library of resources you can purchase at their website.
 These forms are very helpful and have been created by Sherra Humphreys and Rita Norton, who are APPO™ certified photo organizers and currently work with VIP clients while designing tools and developing resources to help photo organizers bring their business to the next level.